omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 After a node commits a liquidity range, it will receive commission fee when swapping within the range.
 The Lightning Network has no contract to collect commissions fee for liquidity providers, but instead utilizes a routing protocol that enables liquidity providers' channel funds to be used for trading, hence these channels earn commission fee directly.

+We begin with discussion of limited order, which acts similar to small ranges which is defined in Uniswap V3[8] for precisly managing liquidity distribution.

 ### limit order

-A limit order is an extreme case of a liquidity range, where the lower bound equals the upper bound:
+A limit order is an extreme case of a liquidity range, where the lower bound equals the upper bound.
+Signing a limit order equals to commiting to the global liquidity pool:

 ```
 orderMessage